 - First-time buyer programs

 These are the various types of EAD mortgages available in the US.
-Clients with this profile often secure competitive rates and flexible terms.
+HomeAbroad helps buyers and investors with this profile secure mortgage solutions tailored to their unique needs with competitive rates and flexible terms.

 Can Visa Holders with Employment Authorization Documents (EADs) Buy Homes in the US?

 Yes, visa holders with an Employment Authorization Document (EAD) can buy homes in the US.
 No legal restrictions prevent EAD holders from purchasing property, whether a primary residence or an investment property.
-However, most lenders prefer to finance homes that will be used as primary residences.
+However, most EAD holders prefer to buy primary residences in the US, which goes as follows:

 - Single-family homes